mafaldi/data-harvesting/README.md

 To scrape 1 Airport or all Airports in Spain, simply follow the respective subsection of *Selenium scraping* and our instructions below, i.e. **(i)** *Selenium scrape one Airport* or **(ii)** *Selenium scrape all Airports*.

-⚠️❗**In-scope flights**: scrape searches are set to return 6 hours of Airport flight data.
+❗**In-scope flights**: scrape searches are set to return 6 hours of Airport flight data.
 AENA generally includes flights from the 2 hours before and 4 hours ahead (or thereabouts).
 We select this 6 hour scope as delays are rarely announced over 6 hours in advance.

-#### [(i) To scrape the HTML for one Spanish Airport]{.underline}
+### (i) To scrape the HTML for one Spanish Airport

 To scrape only one Spanish Airport you must choose a 3 digit AITA code of the Airport of your choice.
 The choices were already scraped, processes and loaded in *List of Airports* at the very beginning.
 Now, in the subsection ***Selenium scrape one Airport*** you can simply load the dataset `full_airport_names` and insert your desired Airport into the function `scrape_all_airports()` as per the instructions given in the subsection we are in.